 5. Creating Ideas

 The left brain (intellect, cognition) develops as comprehension increases.
-Pretend play begins as language is acquired.
+Pretend play around the age of two, begins as language is acquired and expressd.
 Enter the child’s make- believe world and play as a participant in his dramas.
 Engage in long conversations about his feelings, ideas and thoughts and really listen intently.

 6. Building Bridges between Ideas